Kagethelephant/dotfiles/nvim/.config/nvim/lua/kage/README.md

 This will create little color swatches from color codes in most languages

 ### Colorscheme
-This has some colorschemes imported from github.
+This has some color-schemes imported from github.
 I am importing multiple themes and only setting one, This way i can select the themes with the theme selecter build into NVIM and decide what one i want to use as the default

 ### Comment
 This would normally enable commenting but NVIM has this feature by default now.
 This is still used for complex commenting in JSX though.
 The code was coppied and pasted so all of the config might not be necessary